Poet Burnside wins prize overshadowed by funding row

 LONDON Scottish writer John Burnside on Monday won the 2011 T.S.
 Eliot Prize for Poetry, overshadowed this year by the withdrawal of two nominees over a sponsorship deal with an investment company.

-Burnside picked up the coveted honour for "Black Cat Bone", which the judges described as "a haunting book of great beauty, powered by love, childhood memory, human longing and loneliness."
+Burnside picked up the coveted honor for "Black Cat Bone," which the judges described as "a haunting book of great beauty, powered by love, childhood memory, human longing and loneliness."

 Duffy spoke out in support of the Poetry Book Society, which runs the annual T.S.
 Eliot award but has come under fire for agreeing a three-year sponsorship deal with private investment management firm Aurum.